NairSiddharth/Bullpen/_posts/2025-11-28-la-tormenta.md

 Compare this 2024 ground out to Guardians pitcher Lively throwing a sweeper,

 <figure>
-<iframe src="https://streamable.com/m/jeremy-pena-grounds-out-shortstop-brayan-rocchio-to-first-baseman-kyle-ma?partnerId=web_video-playback-page_video-share" width="560" height="315" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://streamable.com/m/jeremy-pena-grounds-out-shortstop-brayan-rocchio-to-first-baseman-kyle-ma?partnerId=web_video-playback-page_video-share" width="560" height="315" frameborder="0" allowfullscreen title="Peña's groundout on a breaking ball in 2024"></iframe>
 <figcaption>2024: Ground out on a sweeper</figcaption>
 </figure>

 to this 2025 at bat where he rips a homerun against Yankees pitcher Warren throwing the same pitch.

 <figure>
-<iframe src="https://streamable.com/m/jeremy-pena-homers-15-on-a-fly-ball-to-left-field-x148ui?partnerId=web_video-playback-page_video-share" width="560" height="315" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://streamable.com/m/jeremy-pena-homers-15-on-a-fly-ball-to-left-field-x148ui?partnerId=web_video-playback-page_video-share" width="560" height="315" frameborder="0" allowfullscreen title="Peña homers on a breaking ball in 2025"></iframe>
 <figcaption>2025: Home run on a sweeper</figcaption>
 </figure>